-Acceptable Level means a level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances, that compliance with the fundamental principles is not compromised.
-Code means APES 110 Code of Ethics for Professional Accountants.
-Employer within the context of this Guidance Note means an entity or person that employs, engages or contracts a Member in Business.
-Member means a Member of a Professional Body that has adopted this Guidance Note as applicable to their Membership as defined by that Professional Body.
-Member in Business means a Member employed or engaged in an executive or non-executive capacity in such areas as commerce, industry, service, the public sector, education, the not for profit sector, regulatory bodies or Professional Bodies, or a Member contracted by such entities.
-Professional Bodies means the Institute of Chartered Accountants in Australia, CPA Australia and the Institute of Public Accountants.
-Professional Services means services requiring accountancy or related skills performed by a Member including accounting, auditing, taxation, management consulting and financial management services.
+1 Refer to APESB's Due Process document, Section 5, Paragraph 5.2(e).

+1.11 In this Guidance Note, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.

+2. Definitions

+Defined terms are shown in the body of the Guidance Note in title case.

+For the purpose of this Guidance Note:

+Acceptable Level means a level at which a Member using the reasonable and informed third party test would likely conclude that the Member complies with the fundamental principles.

+Close Family means a parent, child or sibling who is not an Immediate Family member.

+Code means APES 110 Code of Ethics for Professional Accountants (including Independence Standards).

+Employer means an entity or person that employs, engages or contracts a Member in Business.

+Immediate Family means a spouse (or equivalent) or dependant.

+Inducement means an object, situation, or action that is used as a means to influence another individual's behaviour, but not necessarily with the intent to improperly influence that individual's behaviour.

+Member means a member of a Professional Body that has adopted this Guidance Note as applicable to their membership, as defined by that Professional Body.

+Member in Business means a Member working in areas such as commerce, industry, service, the public sector, education, the not-for-profit sector, or in regulatory or professional bodies, who might be an employee, contractor, partner, director (executive or non-executive), owner-manager or volunteer.

+Professional Activity means an activity requiring accountancy or related skills undertaken by a Member, including accounting, auditing, tax, management consulting, and financial management.

+Professional Bodies means Chartered Accountants Australia and New Zealand, CPA Australia and the Institute of Public Accountants.

 Professional Standards means all standards issued by Accounting Professional & Ethical Standards Board Limited and all professional and ethical requirements of the applicable Professional Body.

-Those Charged with Governance means the persons with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
+Those Charged with Governance means the person(s) or organisation(s) (for example, a corporate trustee) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
 This includes overseeing the financial reporting process.
+For some entities in some jurisdictions, Those Charged with Governance might include management personnel, for example, executive members of a governance board of a private or public sector entity, or an owner-manager.

 3. Fundamental responsibilities of Members in Business